 I had time to do something today that I haven’t since….well, practically since I started blogging!

 I have been so stressed and been so busy the last month on Call Me PMc that I have worked harder than I ever have before on the blog.
-I knew it was going to get busy this time of year, and I thought I was prepared for it.
-I worked hard.
-I got a couple of weeks posts ready.
+A busy this time of year and I thought I was prepared for it.
+I worked hard and got a couple of weeks posts ready.
 But, offers kept coming, and I hate to turn down paying gigs.

 So I kept working and cooking and writing and photographing and editing.

 Then today, I looked up and literally…wait for it….

 Like, I have three weeks of posts scheduled and all my paying gigs finished.

 So I sat for a minute and thought, “What the hell do I do now?!”

 I’ve got it, I’ll visit my friends’ blogs and read and see what they’ve been doing!

 But, first, I’ll share my latest!
 I made this Cranberry Eggnog Crumb Coffee Cake and I think you’ll like it a lot.

 I love a coffee cake.
 This one is no exception.
 My Cranberry Eggnog Crumb Cake has a soft texture with just the right about of sweet and crunch from the streusel topping.
 It’s buttery and dense without being to heavy.
 You’ll love the tart burst of flavor from the dried cranberries.
 Plus, don’t you think cranberries and Christmas go hand in hand?
 It’s perfect for the holidays!